 - Our annual Clean & Abundant Waters Lobby Day

-- Provide comments and sign on to letter regarding important water issues
+- Providing comments and sign on to letter regarding important water issues

 - Public education and Outreach

-- Seminars and workshops about current issues in water law and the state of our water resources
+- Hosting seminars and workshops about current issues in water law and the state of our water resources

-- Public campaigns for water conservation and protection of our rivers
+- Creating public campaigns for water conservation and protection of our rivers

-- Raise public awareness about water scarcity issues, including the impacts of climate change, with the goal of moving people to act to protect water resources
+- Raising public awareness about water scarcity issues, including the impacts of climate change, with the goal of moving people to act to protect water resources

 - Connecting with communities across the state on water issues